daniel-endraws/tam-class-registration/README.md

 Grab number of students enrolled and class capacity given info and output the info

 Optionally:
-- Message user if there is space in the class
+- Message user if there is space in the class (or wait-list)
 - Auto Enroll in the class

 ## Auto Enroll